drashland/drash/README.md

 **Request URL Query Params (e.g., `/users?id=1234`)**

 Can't have path params and not have request URL query params.
+Resources can access the request's URL query params via `this.request.url_query_params.some_param`.

 **Semantic Method Names**